Antarctic seals reveal worrying threats to disappearing glaciers

-Category: Climate Hits: 3More Antarctic meltwater is surfacing than was previously known, modifying the climate, preventing sea ice from forming and boosting marine productivity- according to new research.
+Category: Climate Hits: 5More Antarctic meltwater is surfacing than was previously known, modifying the climate, preventing sea ice from forming and boosting marine productivity- according to new research.
 For the first time, researchers have been able to obtain full-depth glacial meltwater observations in winter, using instruments attached to the heads of seals living near the Pine Island Glacier, in the remote Amundsen Sea in the west of Antarctica.

 Read more https://www.sciencedaily.com/releases/2021/03/210305080129.htm